jpaulm/fbp-tutorial-filter-file/Step05/README.md

 The `ignore` block would most likely use the `Discard` component in the `core/components/routing` package, although of course you could use any component here, or even route the "ignored" IPs to other parts of the diagram.

 That just leaves `display accepted lines`.
-In his example, Bob Corrick decided to use the `ShowText` component.
-This component puts up its output in a separate window, and requires an IIP with port name `TITLE`.  `ShowText` has an optional port called `OUT` - if this is connected, incoming IPs are routed to this port after being displayed.
+In this example, the `ShowText` component puts up its output in a separate window, and requires an IIP with port name `TITLE`.  `ShowText` has an optional port called `OUT` - if this is connected, incoming IPs are routed to this port after being displayed.

 Here is the final diagram: